olik30/k30-physics-mcq-trainer/CODEBASE-RECAP.md

 # K30 Creator Codebase Recap

-This document summarizes the current K30 Creator repository so a new AI (or developer) can understand what exists, how the pieces interact, and which constraints any future training/integration work must respect.
+This document summarizes the current K30 Creator repository so a new developer can understand what exists, how the pieces interact, and which constraints any future training/integration work must respect.

 ## Product Snapshot
 - **Purpose**: Help A-level students turn exam questions (typed text, images, PDFs, DOCX) into guided multiple-choice sequences with hints and a final worked solution.